Hills Community Hall

 (The book has some neat class photos from 1938 and 1942.
 The Arrow Lakes Historical Society also has a photo of students from the school in a parade at Nakusp in the early 1950s.)

 According to George Markin’s memoir, in 1950 the process of moving students to New Denver began, and the first three Grade 10 pupils travelled there.
-Although the exact date is unknown, within a few years, all grades were going to New Denver and the school was converted into a community hall by the Hills Doukhobor Society.
-(Today the hall is sometimes referred to as the Hills Doukhobor Hall, as distinguished from the Hills Fire Hall and Recreation Hall next door.)
+Within a few years, all grades were going to New Denver and the school was converted into a community hall.
+A few more resolutions from the school board minutes:

 As a result, Ann Deakoff explained to Moir, the entrance was moved from the side of the building to the front so that during funerals, pallbearers would be able to move the coffin straight into the hall rather than having to make an awkward sharp left turn.